-The Council utilizes a governmental fund for its financial reporting purposes.
-As the Council presents financial information using the governmental fund, the Council has elected to present its government-wide statements and fund statements in one set of statements with an adjusting column reconciling the two sets of statements.
+The Council utilizes governmental funds for its financial reporting purposes.
+As the Council presents financial information using the governmental funds, the Council has elected to present its government-wide statements and fund statements in one set of statements with an adjusting column reconciling the two sets of statements.